jmtroth0/Sparklr/README.md

 * Search by photo/albums or by user via PgSearch
 * Infinite scroll implemented using Kaminari
 * Sign up via omniauth-facebook
-* Normal auth utilized BCrypt to store passwords
+* Normal auth utilizes BCrypt to store passwords

 ## Todos
 * Add comments, faves to photos.
 Might implement polymorphically to simplify future development of albums